Your Friendly Neighborhood Spider-Man: Guest

-The characters Gwen Stacy / Spider-Gwen and Venom are set to appear in the second season.
+The character Luna Snow makes a non-speaking cameo appearance in the series.
+The characters Gwen Stacy / Ghost-Spider and Venom are set to appear in the second season.

 Production

 Development

 By June 2021, Marvel Studios Animation was developing a slate of at least three more series in addition to their Disney+ series What If...?
 (2021–2024).
 The next month, these were said to be in various stages of development and were not expected to debut until at least 2023.
 Spider-Man: Freshman Year was announced during a Disney+ Day event in November 2021, with Jeff Trammell serving as head writer.
 Trammell was initially asked to pitch for X-Men '97 (2024–present) and endeared himself to Marvel Studios for wanting to tell an original story, despite plans for that series to be a revival and continuation of X-Men: The Animated Series (1992–1997).
 Marvel Studios's animation head Brad Winderbaum and president Kevin Feige felt Trammell would be good for a Spider-Man series.
 He presented a pitch in November 2020, envisioning a four-season story arc.

 During Marvel Studios Animation's panel at San Diego Comic-Con in July 2022, Spider-Man: Freshman Year and the other projects discussed were referred to as being part of the "Marvel Animated Multiverse".
 A second season was announced at the panel with the title Spider-Man: Sophomore Year.
 The series was retitled Your Friendly Neighborhood Spider-Man by December 2023.
 In January 2025, Trammell explained that the series was not limited to covering one school year per season.
 When Marvel Studios decided to change the series' title, Trammell provided a list of options to consider.
 Your Friendly Neighborhood Spider-Man was suggested by Feige.
 Each of the first season's episode titles are a reference to, or inspired by, comic book titles or elements from the comics.
 Mel Zwyer served as supervising director, with Liza Singer and Stu Livingston as episodic directors.
 Marvel Studios's Feige, Louis D'Esposito, Winderbaum, and Dana Vasquez-Eberhardt were executive producers alongside Trammell.

 Also in January 2025, Winderbaum said a third season had been green-lit, and Trammell was listed as both showrunner and head writer by Marvel.com.
 The next month, Winderbaum said the second season would be released in 2026, more than a year after the first.
 He said Your Friendly Neighborhood Spider-Man and X-Men '97 were the studio's top priorities for "get[ting] to a place where we can reliably have very strong seasons every year", and in October he said future seasons would be released annually "for a number of years".